praw-dev/asyncpraw/docs/getting_started/authentication.rst

 Authenticating via OAuth
 ========================

-Async PRAW supports the three types of applications that can be registered on Reddit.
+Async PRAW supports all three types of applications that can be registered on Reddit.
 Those are:

 * `Web Applications <https://github.com/reddit-archive/reddit/wiki/OAuth2-App-Types#web-app>`_